lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Rotate the bits of the value in the first source register left by the amount given in the second source register.
+Rotates the bits of the value in the first source register left by the amount given in the second source register.
 This is similar to shl_, but instead of performing zero extension, the rotated bits are inserted.